cloudmesh-community/book/chapters/in/ai-rest.md

 part of a module named ```ai.py```
 * operationId in the specification will correspond to the names of the functions defined in step-1 and step-2 respectively.
-* Function in step-1 takes an input parameter (linenum) to label the data as per the given rules.
+* The input parameter reuqired for function in step-1 will be passed as inline parameter (linenum) for the endpoint to pre-process test dataset.

 Following is the OpenAPI spec in YAML format: